Mountain quail: Distribution and habitat

 It inhabits mountainous chaparral west of the Rocky Mountains, from British Columbia in Canada, and some areas of Washington state in the United States, to Baja Peninsula, Mexico.
 It can be found up to 3,000 m (9,800 ft) above sea level.
 It is a non-migratory species; however some populations may be altitudinal migrants in some mountain ranges.
 Mountain quails also inhabit lava reefs in the Modoc Plateau of California, in addition to the chaparral and wooded areas of the Sierra Nevada Mountains and Coast Range.

-Behaviour
+Behavior

 Mountain quail primarily move about by walking, and can move surprisingly quickly through brush and undergrowth.
 In the late summer, fall and winter, the adults and immature young congregate into family groups of up to 20 birds.
-The birds habits can be secretive.
+The birds' habits can be secretive.
 Any flight is usually short and explosive, with many rapid wingbeats followed by a slow glide to the ground.